3b1b/manim/README.md

 ### Walkthrough
 Todd Zimmerman put together a [tutorial](https://talkingphysics.wordpress.com/2019/01/08/getting-started-animating-with-manim-and-python-3-7/) on getting started with manim, which has been updated to run on Python 3.7.

+Theorum of Beethoven has made an extensive [tutorial](https://github.com/Elteoremadebeethoven/AnimationsWithManim) series on GitHub and YouTube that highlights in depth many of manim's features.

 ## Contributing
 Is always welcome.
 In particular, there is a dire need for tests and documentation.